Anshul123B/Typing-Speed-Test/Typing Speed Test/Readme.md

 2. **Randomized Texts:** The app generates random sentences for each typing test, ensuring a diverse and challenging experience for users.

-3. **Real-time Feedback:** Users receive real-time feedback on their typing speed (words per minute) and accuracy as they complete the test.
+3. **Real-time Feedback:** Users receive real-time feedback on their typing speed (words per minute).

 4. **Timer:** The app includes a timer that starts when the user begins typing and stops when the test is completed, allowing users to track their typing speed over time.